lucasarod-br/api-w/README.md

 # Weather API

 A simple Express.js application that provides current weather data for a specified location.
 It includes caching with Redis and basic rate limiting.
+Available in https://api-w-6hoc.onrender.com

 ## Features